 International Equity and Global Environmental Politics (Ashgate, 2001).
 This book examines international environmental equity, which is a vital concern in international efforts to address climate change and other environmental problems.
 Equity in this context is defined as a fair and just distribution of the benefits, burdens and decision-making authority associated with international environmental relations.
 International environmental equity, if made a reality, can help protect the global environment, and it can reduce human suffering.
 International Equity and Global Environmental Politics defines this concept and shows how it found its way into global environmental politics and started to affect U.S. foreign policy.
 But the United States has never done enough to take on its fair share of global environmental burdens, as evidenced by meager actions of the Clinton administration and the subsequent Bush administration.
 The book explains why.
 The imperfect U.S. response to the emerging international consensus on environmental equity resulted from concerns about environmental security, America’s pluralistic policy-making process, and the too-subtle influence of the principle of international equity per se.
 More broadly, the book discusses the implications for the world of embracing – or failing to embrace – international equity as a core objective of global environmental policy.
 Those who wish to better understand the importance of equity, justice and fairness – as well as the United States – in shaping future efforts to address climate change and protect the world’s environment will find the book useful.
 (This book is no longer in print, but it is available from libraries and used-book sellers.
 Professor Harris has a few copies that he would be happy to send to economically deprived research libraries.)

-Climate Change and Ocean Governance: Politics and Policy for Threatened Seas (Cambridge University Press, under contract/forthcoming 2018).
+Climate Change and Ocean Governance: Politics and Policy for Threatened Seas (Cambridge University Press, in production for publication late 2018).
 Some of the most profound effects of climate change will occur across the world’s oceans, seas and coastlines.
 Indeed, these effects are already being experienced.
 The environmental, social and economic consequences of oceanic change present tremendous challenges for governments and other actors.
 Existing national and international institutions for marine governance that were created when oceanic conditions were relatively static may not be adequate for a future characterized by continuous oceanic change.
 The impacts of climate change on oceans and seas will have political implications at all levels – local, national, international and global.
 Oceanic change will require politically difficult choices for governments and other actors.
 New and innovative policies for governing oceans and seas, and managing vital marine resources, have never been more important.
 Scientific literature on the role of oceans and seas in climate change is now extensive.
 In contrast, the body of literature analyzing the governance of oceanic change is relatively small.
 Climate Change and Ocean Governance aims to address this imbalance by bringing together research findings from political science and cognate disciplines to examine the political and policy dimensions of climate change for the world’s oceans.
 Climate Change and Ocean Governance will present a snapshot of the current state of knowledge and portray a cross-section of research and analyses being conducted in this vital area of climate-related scholarship.

 Ethics, Environmental Justice and Climate Change (Edward Elgar, 2016).
 Climate change has started to affect communities and individuals adversely, sometimes causing extreme suffering and death.
 This has been manifested acutely in extreme weather events, but also chronically in prolonged droughts and associated adverse impacts on food production.
 The practical issues associated with climate change, for example those related to international negotiations and domestic economic and social policies, have been extensively addressed in scholarly literature.
 But climate change is also a normative problem: it presents individuals, communities and businesses with challenges and choices that raise profound questions of what is right and wrong, good and bad, just and unjust.
 Scholars have debated these normative issues.
 Arguably, effective long-term policies on climate change will never be realized if these debates are not understood by policymakers, diplomats and other government officials, as well as by those influencing climate policies outside governments.
 Importantly, the lessons arising from these debates will have to be integrated into international agreements, national regulations, local policies and individual human behaviors.
 With an original introduction by the editor, Ethics, Environmental Justice and Climate Change brings together articles written by eminent experts in the field to illuminate the ethics of climate change and the related questions of justice.
 It explores the themes of environmental philosophy, duties and responsibilities, intergenerational justice, international equity, cosmopolitanism, human rights, individual obligations and climate policy.